Albin Kurti: Energy

 In 2021, Kurti's government faced Kosovo's biggest energy crisis since 2010, leading to the declaration of a 60-day state of emergency for electricity supply on 24 December.
 In July 2022, the United States granted Kosovo 236 million dollars for an energy project that would reinforce Kosovo's energy reserves through high capacity batteries of 170 megawatts (MWh), which would provide about 340 MWh of reserves.

 In 2023, the government signed a €56 million agreement to modernise turbines at TC Kosova B, extending its lifetime and adding 30 MWh of production capacity without raising emissions and reducing the need for constant repairs.
 That same year, Kurti announced a 950 MWh renewable investment package, including plans for a 150 MWh wind farm and a 100 MWh solar farm.
 Climate-related damages in 2023 cost the state €28.9 million and affected 21,500 people, prompting commitments from Kurti's government to cut greenhouse-gas emissions by 36% by 2030.

 However, one of the most controversial aspects of the Kurti's administrations on the energy sector was the opposition of the Kosova e Re power plant project, a major coal-fired power station, whose plan was first presented in 2009 in order to address Kosovo's energy needs in the long term.
 The Kosova e Re project had been negotiated by the previous government under former Prime Minister Ramush Haradinaj with the British company, ContourGlobal, and would have been the largest foreign direct investment in Kosovo's history.
 It also announced by ContourGlobal that the power plant would create around 10,000 jobs during the construction phase and greatly improve the air quality by reducing the harmful emissions coming from the old coal-fired power plants into the atmosphere.
-On March 2020, one month after the formation of the government under Kurti’s leadership, ContourGlobal announced the abandonment of the Kosova e Re project, citing a lack of political support.
-While this was praised by environmental groups and civil society groups fearing a raise of energy bills by up to 50 percent, energy analysts criticized the cancellation, arguing that it eliminated an important future source of electrical energy capacity and increased Kosovo's dependence on electrical energy imports.
+In March 2020, one month after the formation of the government under Kurti's leadership, ContourGlobal announced the abandonment of the Kosova e Re project, citing a lack of political support.
+While this was praised by environmental groups and civil society groups fearing a raise of energy bills by up to 50 percent, energy analysts criticised the cancellation, arguing that it eliminated an important future source of electrical energy capacity and increased Kosovo's dependence on electrical energy imports.
 In addition, the government of Kosovo also lost the arbitration case to ContourGlobal over the cancelled project and was ordered to pay compensation for the cancellation of over 20 million euros.